 Housing can have a significant impact on healthy ageing.
 The majority of older people live in mainstream housing rather than specialist housing.
 Many mainstream homes are contributing to poorer health in older people due to them being cold and damp or having hazards that risk trips and falls.
-Upgrading and refurbishing housing would significantly reduce these risks around falls (such as fewer trip hazards) and create a significant saving to the NHS and social care.
+Older Home Owners are often asset rich but cash poor, in that they have value in the home they own, but low levels of income.
+Upgrading and refurbishing housing, along with investing in more specialist housing for older people would significantly reduce these risks around falls (such as fewer trip hazards) and create a significant saving to the NHS and social care.